June 24 - Paris Arrival

 Bienvenue (feminine)!
 WELCOME TO PARIS!

 You will be welcome with a souvenir gift!
-Yay, can't wait!
+Yay!

 7:00 PM Drinks & Dinner at an agreed place - pay your own and optional.